andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ## What kinds of improvements did we see?
 I began going through each table looking for the effect.
 For many of the tables, there wasn't an obvious reduction in insert execution times.

-However, I picked 5 tables where execution times dropped significantly and the graphs were quite fun to see.
-The improvements in these cases were 8x, 9x, 20x, 23x, and even 63x!
+However, I picked 5 tables where execution times dropped significantly and the graphs were fun to see.
+The biggest gains were 8x, 9x, 20x, 23x, and even 63x!
+A few are shown below.

-Below are graphs from a few of those, the tables with improvements of 63x, 23x, and 9x.
 <table class="styled-table">
   <thead>
     <tr>